saltyorg/docs/docs/saltbox/install/install.md

 There is nothing special about Saltbox's implementation of this setup, aside from its opinions about the media paths.

 If you already know how to set that up, do so with your usual methods.
-If not, here are four options:
+If not, here are five options:

-=== "Migrating from Cloudbox"
+=== "Cloudbox Migration"
     You already have the required setup complete.
 You should use your existing Google setup at least to start with.

     [Cloudbox migration instructions](https://docs.saltbox.dev/reference/guides/cloudbox/)

-=== "Migrating from PlexGuide"
+=== "PlexGuide/PTS Migration"
     You already have the required setup complete.
 You should use your existing Google setup at least to start with.

     The issues you will have to deal with will largely be around: